grafana/loki/docs/sources/upgrading/_index.md

 Currently `embedded-cache` with `distributed: true` can be enabled only for results cache.

+#### Evenly spread distributors across kubernetes nodes

+We now evenly spread distributors across the available kubernetes nodes, but allowing more than one distributors to be scheduled into the same node.
+If you want to run at most a single distributors per node, set `$._config.distributors.use_topology_spread` to false.

 #### Evenly spread queriers across kubernetes nodes

 We now evenly spread queriers across the available kubernetes nodes, but allowing more than one querier to be scheduled into the same node.